eliflores/coding-katas-go/README.md

    * Checkout the version of `golangci-lint` to use in the [CI workflow](.github/workflows/ci.yml).
 7. Write the tests, write the code, lint the code, and have fun!
 8. Open a Pull Request, wait for all the checks to pass, and merge! :tada:

+✨ **Note** ✨: A [devcontainer.json](.devcontainer/devcontainer.json) file is available, so you could also work on a [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) without the need to install `go` or `golangci-lint` on your local host.

+### On GitHub Codespaces

+You can also try out opening the repository in a [GitHub Codespace](https://github.com/features/codespaces) 🌈